- Collect RGU's History

 Art & Design

-The art collection from Gray's School of Art consists of approximately 2,000 artworks in a variety of media representing Drawing and Painting, Contemporary Art Practice, Visual Communication, Three Dimensional Design and Fashion and Textiles.
+The art collection from Gray's School of Art consists of approximately 2,000 artworks in a variety of media representing Drawing and Painting, Contemporary Art Practice, Communication Design, Three Dimensional Design and Fashion and Textiles.
 Many art works held in the collection are by respected members of the Royal Scottish Academy and successful working professional artists and Designers.

 We collect works which are donated and retain material which reflects the history of Gray’s School of Art.